IBM/aspera-cli/README.md

 Several methods are provided on how to start a transfer.
 Use of a local client is one of them, but other methods are available.
 Refer to section: [Transfer Agents](#agents)

+## Installation without internet

+The procedure consists in:

+* installing the tool on a system with access to internet
+* archive (zip, tar) the main ruby folder with gems installed
+* unarchive on the system without internet access

 # <a name="cli"></a>Command Line Interface: `ascli`